Xero – design sprint

 The situation

-Xero had a clear goal: eliminate admin headaches for sole traders.
-The vision was strong, but the product team needed a fresh push to elevate the user experience and secure board approval.
+Xero’s clear goal was to eliminate admin headaches for sole traders.
+The vision was strong, but the product team needed a fresh perspective to elevate the user experience and secure board approval.

 Framing the challenge